How to make 2021 your year of health

 Salt and pepper to taste

 1. Firstly, prepare the base of your Buddha bowl.
 Braise onion for five minutes.
-Add grated ginger, continue on low heat for a further minute or two.
+Add grated ginger, and continue on low heat for a further minute or two.

 2. Toss noodles in onion and ginger mix and set aside.